gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.TowerModelExt.md

 ## TowerModelExt.GetTowerId(this TowerModel) Method

-(Cross-Game compatible) Get the TowerId of this TowerModel.
+Get the TowerId of this TowerModel.
 Equivalent to towerModel.name

 ```csharp
 public static string GetTowerId(this Assets.Scripts.Models.Towers.TowerModel towerModel);